 Ràdio i Televisió d’Andorra (RTVA)

-Radio and Television of Andorra, known in Catalan as Ràdio i Televisió d’Andorra (RTVA), is the public broadcaster in the Principality of Andorra.
-The broadcaster was founded in 2000, replacing the radio and television company, Radio and Television Agency of Andorra (ORTA).
+Radio and Television of Andorra (in Catalan: Ràdio i Televisió d’Andorra, RTVA) is the public broadcaster of the Principality of Andorra.
+The broadcaster was founded in 2000, replacing the preceding entity, the Radio and Television Agency of Andorra (ORTA), which had been created in the late 1980s.

 Media assets